 - i.
 Data sources used to identify shortages: The main source used is the annual Child Care Supply and Demand Report completed by Child Care Aware of Kansas.
 This report typically uses the following data sources; Kansas Department for Children and Families reports, Kansas Department of Health and Environment reports, U.S. Census Bureau, American Community Survey, Bureau of Labor Statistics, Center for American Progress, Child Care Aware of Kansas WorkLife Systems, Center for Disease Control and Agency for Toxic Substances and Disease Registry, and Child Care Aware of America. - ii.
 Method of tracking progress: The Lead Agency uses the information obtained and reported through the annual Child Care Supply and Demand report to track progress.
 Analysis is completed for all 105 counties to determine the extent that desired capacity meets the demand.
 Progress can be tracked through a comparison from year to year.
 The Child Care Supply and Demand report shall determine needs at both the state and county level, including the quality of child care services for children in underserved areas, infants and toddlers, children with disabilities, and children who receive care during nontraditional hours for parents who work evening, overnight, weekend, rotating or irregular shifts. - iii.
 What is the plan to address the child care shortages using family child care homes?
 One method the Lead Agency utilizes is the use of CCDF funds to support new child care businesses through technical assistance, professional development, and resources through our Child Care Consumer Education Resource and Referral, Child Care Workforce Professional Development, Infant-Toddler Specialist Network, and Child Care Quality Improvement and Support agreements.
 The Child Care Consumer Education Resource and Referral agreement requires the delivery of supportive community engagement to increase early childhood and child care capacity in local communities and to provide consumer education on the importance of child care.
 These services include equipping and supporting community coalitions in their efforts and engagement activities and administer community level grants to meet individual community goals and needs.
 The Lead Agency also uses grant agreements in combination with Child Care Assistance, or subsidy, to fund Kansas Early Head Start Child Care Partnership, a program open to federally recognized Early Head Start Programs in Kansas to provide early care and education services for infants and toddlers.
-Priority consideration is given to counties identified by the Office of Child Care by using the Census American Community Survey 2019 5-year estimate of the top 5 counties with the highest official poverty rate and the 5 counties with the most persons in poverty.
+Priority was given to those that served in the 5-year estimate of the top 5 counties with the highest official poverty rate and the 5 counties with the most persons in poverty according to the Census American Community Survey 2019.
 The high priority counties are Riley, Crawford, Stevens, Kearny, Woodson, Sedgwick, Johnson, Wyandotte, Douglas and Shawnee.
+Kansas Early Head Start Child Care Partnership services are serving children in the high priority counties of Crawford, Stevens, Kearny, Wyandotte, Douglas and Shawnee.
 The Kansas Early Head Start Child Care Partnership grantees must ensure that the Additional Services for Children with Disabilities requirements in the Head Start Program Performance Standards in 1302.60-1302.63 are met.
 If funding is available and after system changes have been made to allow for more differential payment types, the lead agency is considering expanding differential Child Care Assistance, or subsidy, payments with an aim to increase the number of professionals providing child care services for children with special health care needs and those needing care during non-traditional hours.